 History Relation of Eid

 Rituals for the celebrations are different for different countries.
-Many Muslims decorate their homes with various decoration items like lanterns, colored lamps, twinkling stars, flowers, and other shiny decoration items.
-In India, a full day holiday is given to Islamic people and to other peoples also to honor the festival of Eid but in countries like U.S. and U.K. do not count this festival on the holiday list of their calendar and Muslims may get a day off for their celebration of Eid only if they process a request.
+Many Muslims decorate their homes with various decoration items like lanterns, coloured lamps, twinkling stars, flowers, and other shiny decoration items.
+In India, a full-day holiday is given to Islamic people and to other people also to honour the festival of Eid but countries like U.S. and U.K. do not count this festival on the holiday list of their calendar and Muslims may get a day off for their celebration of Eid only if they process a request.
 Countries having an enormous population of Muslim community people celebrates Eid as their national festival.
-People distribute various kinds of gifts among children and needy people.
+People distribute various kinds of gifts to children and needy people.
 Eid al-Adha is celebrated by executing the baby of an animal, the animal can be a calf, kid, or the little ones of other animals.

 Muslims are strictly prohibited to fast during the festival of Eid.
 It is a major festival for Muslims.
 The month of Ramadan signifies the period of good deeds, helping people, showing kindness, and increasing brotherhood.
 The ritual of fasting was started by Prophet Mohammad.
 On this day people can see the crescent moon just after sunset.

 During the month of Ramadan, Muslims have to wake up early in the morning to chant their daily prayers and after that, they move ahead to their congregational prayers and it is offered to Allah only in open ground or hall.
 Many people donate to charities working for the poor and needy people and many people help them directly.
 The gifts of Eid given to relatives, friends, and children are known as ‘Heidi’.
 There is not any fixed day for the celebrations of Eid as the phases of the moon change every year.

 If you have any suggestions regarding this article then you can leave your suggestion in the comment box.